 - Convolutional Neural Networks.

-Neural network based on radial basis function with can be used for strategic reasons.
-There are several other models of the neural network including what we have mentioned above.
-For an introduction to the neural network and their working model continue reading this post.
-You will get a sense of how they work and used for real mathematical problems.
+Neural Network Algorithms are based on radial basis functions and can be used for strategic reasons.
+There are several other models of the neural network, including what we have mentioned above.
+For an introduction to the neural network and its working model, continue reading this post.
+You will get a sense of how they work and are used for real mathematical problems.

 Neural Network Architecture

-Neural networks consist of input, output layers hidden layers.
-Transformation of input into valuable output unit is the main job.
+Neural networks consist of input, output, and hidden layers.
+The transformation of input into a valuable output unit is the main job.
 They are excellent examples of mathematical constructs.
-Information flows in neural network happens in two ways.
+Information flow in a neural network happens in two ways.

-- Feedforward Networks – In these signals only travel in one direction without any loop i.e. towards the output layer.
+- Feedforward Networks: In these networks, signals only travel in one direction without any loop, i.e., towards the output layer.
 Extensively used in pattern recognition.
-This network with a single input layer and a single output layer can have zero or multiple hidden layers though.
-This method has two common designs as below
+This network with a single input layer and a single output layer can have zero or multiple hidden layers.
+This method has two common designs, as below.

 - At the time of it’s learning or “being trained”